rhafer/opencloud/docs/ocis/development/testing.md

 ### Cleanup

-During testing we start a redis and oCIS docker container.
+During testing we start a redis and OpenCloud docker container.
 These will not be stopped automatically.
 You can stop them with:

 ```bash
 make -C tests/acceptance/docker clean